Fairblock/fairyring/scripts/tests/README.md

 ### Key Share Module

-1. Submitting valid & invalid key share from a registered validator account & a non registered address
+1. Submitting valid & invalid key share from a registered validator account & a non-registered address

 2. Registering as a validator with a staking & non staking account

-3. Submitting public key from a trusted & non trusted account
+3. Submitting public key from a trusted & non-trusted account

 ### Pep Module